KatyAnnG/recession_to_recovery/README.md

 <!-- WHAT -->
 ### What?
-An analysis of social and economic trends in Dublin city since the beginning of the millenium, in an attempt to contextualise and therefore better understand the current housing crisis.
+An analysis of social and economic trends in Dublin city since the beginning of the millennium, in an attempt to contextualise and therefore better understand the current housing crisis.

 <!-- WHY -->
 ### Why?